nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_08_Debut-game_create_star_class.md

 **Efficiency Considerations:**

 #### 🌈 If the image is successfully loaded the first time, all subsequent instances will reuse that same surface.

+> - - #### This means you aren't actually loading the image into memory 20 times, but you are referencing the same loaded surface for each star.